aykrieger/coding-exercises/java/src/arrays/crush/crush-explanation.md

 In order to reduce our runtime, we will have to get creative.

-Instead of adding the given value to each element in our array, we will add the value to the given beginning index (a) and subtract the value from the given end index (b).
+Instead of incrementing each element in the range, we will add the value to the beginning index, *a*, and subtract the value from the end index, *b*.

 After we go through each of the queries, we can calculate the max value.
 To do this we iterate over every index in the array and calculate the rolling sum of every index.

 It's difficult to visualize this, so let's go through an example.